 - Separation Problems

 - Excessive Grooming

 Without assessing the dog, owner and situation it is difficult to ascertain exactly how many consultations are required for a specific case.
 In practice often only 1 consultation is required because we will be amending the behaviour of the dog and teaching you how to employ the simple techniques.
-Rarely more than one consultation may be required.
+Owners often find the techniques easy to implement.
+Consequently it is possible to offer remote ongoing support.
+Occasionally more than one consultation may be required and we are happy to revisit as needed.
 This will be apparent during the first consultation and we will discuss this with you at the time.
 If you would like regular visits for extra support then this can be arranged.